FlailingFog/KK-Blender-Porter-Pack/README.md

 # KK Blender Scripts
 Scripts and a shader to get you started with setting up an exported Koikatsu character in Blender.
+Meant to be used with this video tutorial: https://youtube.com/watch?v=hT_BvNISFiM
 #
 The ```1-4 scripts``` are for doing various things.
 You paste them into Blender's scripting tab.